kuleuven/iRODS-User-Training/06_PRC_Handson_User-Training.md

 You can associate a checksum on the object in question.
 Checksums are used to verify data integrity upon data moving.

-By calling `chksum()` on an object you can add a cheksum, what this method does is to compute the checksum if already in the catalog, otherwise to compute and store it.
+By calling `chksum()` on an object you can add a checksum, what this method does is to compute the checksum if already in the catalog, otherwise to compute and store it.

 ```py
 >>> obj = session.data_objects.get("/yourZone/home/userName/test.txt")